Savitribai Phule: Career

 After completing her teacher's training, Savitribai Phule started teaching girls at Pune.
-She did so alongside Sagunabai Kshirsagar, sister of Jyotiba Phule who was a revolutionary feminist and a mentor to Jyotirao.
+She did so alongside Sagunabai Kshirsagar, paternal aunt of Jyotiba Phule who was a revolutionary feminist and a mentor to Jyotirao.
 In January 1848, Savitribai and Jyotirao Phule, along with Sagunabai, started their own school at Bhidewada and it became India's first girls' school.
 Bhidewada was the home of Tatya Saheb Bhide, who was inspired by the work that the trio was doing.
 According to some sources, the school initially had 9 girls and later number increased to 25 students.
 The curriculum at Bhidewada included a traditional Western curriculum of mathematics, science, and social studies.
 Due to social opposition and ostracisation from orthodox community, the Phules relocated to the residence of their associate Usman Shaikh.
 There, Savitribai Phule and Fatima Sheikh –Usman’s sister, continued their efforts to educate girls in the local neighbourhood.

 By the end of 1851, Savitribai and Jyotirao Phule were running three different schools for girls in Pune.
 Combined, the three schools had approximately one hundred and fifty students enrolled.
 Like the curriculum, the teaching methods employed by the three schools differed from those used in government schools.
 The author Divya Kandukuri believes that the Phule methods were regarded as being superior to those used by government schools.
 As a result of this reputation, the number of girls receiving their education at the Phules' schools outnumbered the number of boys enrolled in government schools.

 Unfortunately, Savitribai and Jyotirao Phule's success came with much resistance from the local community with conservative views.
 Kandukuri states that Savitribai often travelled to her school carrying an extra sari because she would be assailed by her conservative opponents with stones, dung, and verbal abuse.
 Savitribai and Jyotirao Phule were living at Jyotirao's father's home.
 However, in 1849, Jyotirao's father asked the couple to leave his home because their work was considered a sin as per the Manusmriti and its derived Brahmanical texts.

 After moving out of Jyotirao's father's home, the Phules moved in with the family of one of Jyotirao's friends, Usman Sheikh.
 It was there that Savitribai met a soon-to-be close friend and colleague named Fatima Begum Sheikh.
 According to Nasreen Sayyed, a leading scholar on Sheikh, "Fatima Sheikh knew how to read and write already, so her brother Usman who was a friend of Jyotiba, had encouraged Fatima to take up the teacher training course.
 She went along with Savitribai to the Normal School and they both graduated together.
 She was the first Muslim woman teacher of India".
 Fatima and Savitribai opened a school in Sheikh's home in 1849.

 In the 1850s, Savitribai and Jyotirao Phule were instrumental in establishing two educational trusts.
 They were entitled to the Native Male School, Pune, and the Society for Promoting the Education of Mahar, Mangs, etc. These two trusts ended up encompassing many schools which were led by Savitribai Phule and later, Fatima Sheikh.